RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 }
 ```

-Now add an `InnerProduct` layer, this is essentially a 'dense' layer where all nodes are connected to every other node below:
+Now add an `InnerProduct` layer, this is essentially a 'dense' layer where all nodes are connected to every other node in the layer below:

 ```
 layer {